 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cheddar Cheese vs. Milkshake — In-Depth Nutrition Comparison
+Cheese vs. Milkshake — In-Depth Nutrition Comparison

 Compare

-Significant differences between Cheddar Cheese and Milkshake
+Significant differences between cheese and milkshake

-• Milkshake contains less Saturated Fat.
+• Milkshake contains less saturated fat.

 Specific food types used in this comparison are Cheese, cheddar and Milk shakes, thick vanilla.